 I probably know more people who’ve committed suicide than anyone besides a shrink who works at a State hospital.
 I don’t write that to be funny, because suicide isn’t a joke.
 I write it because it’s true.

 Some will tell you that suicide is a selfish act.
 Not always, I think.
 It can sometimes be motivated by a desire to save others.
-Why else would a bird fly from its roadside nest across the grill of my truck, but to decoy me from its newly hatched young?
+Why else would a bird play lame or fly from its roadside nest across the grill of my truck, but to decoy me from its newly hatched young?

 Some people say that suicide is an irrational act.
 Hmmm.
-What about the warriors on Masada, who, rather than die at the blade of the Romans and have their children enslaved, decided to martyr themselves and their families in their mesa fortress?
+What about the warriors on Masada, who, rather than die at the blade of the Roman and have their children enslaved, decided to martyr themselves and their families in their mesa fortress?

-Mike always got chose last for 16-inch softball.
+Mike always got chose last for basketball.

 Who wears corduroy pants anyway?